 Taking a prolonged break from work requires mindful financial planning and goal setting.
+It’s best to not do it on a whim.
 That being said, the sabbatical planning process can be fun!
+So… how to define your sabbatical goals?
+Keep reading!

 From high-pressured professionals to entrepreneurs, to senior executives, anyone who is desiring a period of deep change, who craves personal growth, or just needs a break from the fast-paced professional landscape, can begin to research and get inspired by their sabbatical options.